Affordable housing in Canada: Affordability problem

 The United Nations Committee on Economic, Social and Cultural Rights issued a highly critical and detailed report on Canada's social policies in its 1998 review of Canada's compliance with these rights particularly about disastrous levels of homelessness.
 It concluded "that while Canada has a long history of housing successes, the housing cuts starting in the late 1980s have effectively prevented Canada from meeting its international housing obligations."
 Similar concerns were raised in their 2016 follow up report, which called for respect for the right to adequate housing.
 The Committee raised concerns about the housing crisis and the lack of a national housing strategy and funding, inadequate housing subsidies, the shortage of housing supply, and evictions and called for action on a number of issues.
 This included increase resources for housing at the federal and provincial levels, increase the supply of social and affordable units "substantially"; protect renters from evictions specifically in accordance with international laws regarding homelessness.
 The committee recommended that the federal government adopt a national strategy on homelessness.

-Until 2012, Canadian policymakers and researchers did not have a common understanding of homelessness or a working definition.
-The Canadian Observatory on Homelessness (COH)then called the Canadian Homelessness Research Network (CHRN)a Canadian non-profit, non-partisan research institute that measures homelessness in Canada in order to better address homelessness, developed a definition of homelessness which categorizes people who are homeless as "unsheltered", "emergency sheltered", "provisionally accommodated" and "at risk of homelessness."
-The European Typology of Homelessness and Housing Exclusion (ETHOS) definition also uses similar categories.
-Lacking a consistent definition, Canadian public policy had focussed only on "absolute homelessness".